Chronic pain: Perceptions of injustice

 Similar to the damaging effects seen with catastrophizing, perceived injustice is thought to contribute to the severity and duration of chronic pain.
 Pain-related injustice perception has been conceptualized as a cognitive appraisal reflecting the severity and irreparability of pain- or injury-related loss (e.g., "I just want my life back"), and externalizing blame and unfairness ("I am suffering because of someone else's negligence.").
 It has been suggested that understanding problems with top down processing/cognitive appraisals can be used to better understand and treat this problem.

 Chronic pain and COVID-19

-COVID-19 has disrupted the lives of many, leading to major physical, psychological and socioeconomic impacts in the general population.
-Social distancing practices defining the response to the pandemic alter familiar patterns of social interaction, creating the conditions for what some psychologists are describing as a period of collective grief.
+COVID-19 disrupted the lives of many, leading to major physical, psychological and socioeconomic impacts in the general population.
+Social distancing practices defining the response to the pandemic altered familiar patterns of social interaction, creating the conditions for what some psychologists described as a period of collective grief.

+With a large proportion of the global population enduring prolonged periods of social isolation and distress, one study found that people with chronic pain from COVID-19 experienced more empathy towards their suffering during the pandemic.

+Relationship with conventional medicine

 Individuals with chronic pain tend to embody an ambiguous status, at times expressing that their type of suffering places them between and outside of conventional medicine.
-With a large proportion of the global population enduring prolonged periods of social isolation and distress, one study found that people with chronic pain from COVID-19 experienced more empathy towards their suffering during the pandemic.